-Inventory is stated at the lower of cost or net realisable value being selling price less costs to complete and sell.
+Inventory is stated at the lower of cost or net realisable value , where net realisable value equals selling price less costs to complete and sell.
 Where necessary, provision is made for obsolete, slow moving and defective inventory.

 Cash and cash equivalents